Balage/Big-Red-Button/README.md

 This code is an extended version of the Keyboard library already present in the Arduino IDE.
 What the official version lacks is the support for Page 0x01 keys (Volume Up/Down, Mute, Sleep, Power Off), and the support for reading LED status.

 The intention with this library was to build a big red button that acts like a keyboard, allowing a software in the background to listen on the pressed keys and do things when that happen.
-I mainly use it as a party tool to make sound effects, like for a video game event.
-I wrote an app for this specific purpose, and it's also publicly available: https://vbstudio.hu/apps/vasparittya
+I mainly use it as a party tool to make sound effects, like for a gaming event.
+I wrote an app for this specific purpose, and it's also publicly available: [https://vbstudio.hu/apps/vasparittya](https://vbstudio.hu/apps/vasparittya).

-The button can also be used to host quiz shows (given you have more than one button).
+You can also use it to...
+- Trigger stuff that otherwise require multiple keys pressed simultaneously, like taking screenshots and recording video with Xbox Game Bar (see "[More use-case examples](#more-use-case-examples)" below).
+- Host quiz shows, given you have more than one button.
+This would require a listener app that can tell who pressed their button first.
+- Program macros.

 To read about the hardware part of the project, visit my [article](https://vbstudio.hu/blog/20200905-A-Big-Red-Button-Acting-as-a-Keyboard-Using-Arduino).